A world of opportunity?

 Please note the disclaimer at the end of this Blog.

 Please remember that past performance is not a guide to future performance.
 Witan Investment Trust is an equity investment.
 The value of an investment and the income from it can fall as well as rise as a result of currency and market fluctuations and you may not get back the amount originally invested.
-Further, dividend payments and dividend growth are not guaranteed.

 This material is a marketing communication issued and approved by Witan Investment Services Limited for informational purposes only and does not constitute a solicitation or a personal recommendation in any jurisdiction.
 Opinions expressed are current opinions as of the date of appearing in this material.
 No reliance may be placed for any purpose on the information and opinions contained in this document or their accuracy or completeness.
 No part of this material may be copied, photocopied or duplicated in any form or distributed to any person that is not an employee, officer, director or authorized agent of the recipient, without Witan Investment Services Limited's prior permission.
-This does not constitute investment advice and it is recommended that you seek investment advice before making an investment decision.

 Witan Investment Services Limited is registered in England no. 5272533 of 14 Queen Anne’s Gate, London SW1H 9AA.
 The VAT registration number for Witan Investment Services Limited is 863 5738 89.
 Witan Investment Services Limited provides investment products and services and is authorised and regulated by the Financial Conduct Authority.
 We may record telephone calls for our mutual protection and to improve customer service.